nokia/plyometrics/README.md

 `plyometrics` is a header-only microbenmarking library targeted for embedded software development.
+It also comes with a number of [documented examples](examples/) which you can use to quickly assess new hardware or learn about various phenomenons that goes with performance engineering.

 Quick start